 1. Secondary peritonitis:

-- due to acute surgical disease;
+- as a consequence of acute surgical disease;

 2. Postoperative peritonitis:

-due to the progression of the inflammatory process.
+– due to the progression of the inflammatory process.

 3. Cryptogenic peritonitis: when the source of peritonitis is not identified.

-The nature of the exudate distinguish:
+By the nature of the exudate distinguish:

 1. Serous peritonitis